Kenya rewilding corridor connects 120,000 hectares for elephant migration routes

 Field teams will keep measuring the same ecological indicators through 2027 to confirm gains hold across seasons.

-Agencies in Kenya budgeted maintenance for the sites named in BBC News’s report.
+Agencies in Kenya budgeted maintenance for the sites named in Daily Nation’s report.

 Neighboring regions are reviewing the public data before copying planting, cleanup, or protection steps.